paudley/py_qa/src/pyqa/cli/WRAPPER.md

   compatibility probe, we emit a clear error so they fix the path.
 * `uv` missing: wrapper downloads `uv` into `.lint-cache/uv` and executes it, ensuring consistent behaviour without manual installs.
+* Incomplete `.venv` (e.g., only `uv` installed): the probe succeeds, but the child interpreter emits the dependency sentinel which triggers an automatic `uv --locked …` run to hydrate packages before rerunning the command.

 ### Scenario Observations (2025-02-27)